Flashback : Dallas

 olsen-stelzer-box

-Photo of Imogene Cartlidge from the San Antonio Light Photograph collection, from the University of Texas San Antonio Libraries Special Collections from the Institute of Texan Cultures.
-(Click for larger image.)
+Photo of Imogene Cartlidge is from the San Antonio Light Photograph Collection, University of Texas San Antonio Libraries Special Collections, Institute of Texan Cultures.

 Titche’s ad from 1946.